johngardenghi/academic-page/content/author/admin/_index.md

 +++

-John L. Gardenghi is a professor of software engineering in the Faculty of Gama at the University of Brasilia.
+John L. Gardenghi is a professor of software engineering in the Faculty UnB Gama at the University of Brasilia.
 His research interests include algorithms and computational methods of optimization.